mahin-mac568/Text-Based-Pokemon-Battle/README.md

 ```
 make play
 ```
 ### 3. Read the instructions and play the game.
+Come back here for further details on in-game objects.
 ```
+    These are the instructions in the game:

-    The game you are about to play consists of 3 battles.
+    "The game you are about to play consists of 3 battles.
 Try your best to be
     the very best pokemon trainer!
 Here's some things you should know:

     Each battle is harder than the last.
 The first battle is the easiest.
 Health